Cosworth GBA: Team Haas

 The TEC made its debut in the 1986 San Marino Grand Prix with Team Haas (USA), alternatively referred to in the media as Haas-Lola, Beatrice, Beatrice-Lola, or FORCE-Lola.
 Haas has been active in Formula One since 1985.
 The team had contested its first season with British turbo engines from Hart as at the time the new Ford V6 was still under development.
 Haas also started the second season with Hart engines.
 Drivers were Alan Jones and Patrick Tambay.
 At the third race of the season in Imola, the Cosworth GBA was ready for use, but initially, the team only had one engine available.
 The team only had one of the new THL2 cars available with Jones getting the drive while Tambay had to race the old Hart powered THL1 one last time.
 Although Jones was the senior driver in the team not only being the first signed, but also having won 12 races and a World Championship compared to only 2 wins for Tambay, the Frenchman felt that he should have been given the first race of the new Ford V6 as he had done most of the pre-season testing with the new car and engine in England while most of the testing Jones did was in Rio with the race team and the older THL1.
-It would be the start of some tension between the drivers and while there was never any outright animosity in the way Ayrton Senna and Alain Prost would famously have as team mates, in reality Jones and Tambay were team mates in name only.
+It would be the start of some tension between the drivers and while there was never any outright animosity in the way Ayrton Senna and Alain Prost would famously have as teammates, in reality Jones and Tambay were teammates in name only.